Bionif92/Cursos-de-Programacion/React/React.md

 const AccordionContext = createContext();

-export function useAccordionContext() { //custom hook const ctx = useContext(AccordionContext);
+--export function useAccordionContext() { //custom hook to use the context in other components const ctx = useContext(AccordionContext);

   if (!ctx) {